Quebec government measures

 - Construction and renovation of residential dwellings for any property where possession of a residential unit must take place on or before 31 July 2020, including the supply of goods and services that may be required for the work, including the services of real estate agents, land surveyors, building inspectors and assessors, and chartered appraisers.

 In addition, the labour and employer associations in the construction industry have agreed on preventive measures that must be implemented on construction sites where activities will be resumed.
-This guide is available on the CNESST website.
 In the event that employers do not comply with these measures, a CNESST inspector could issue a statement of offence and order the closure of the workplace until the necessary corrections are made.

 It should also be noted that Ministerial Order 2020-023, issued on April 17, in addition to the existing priority services, includes the following changes: